-Whenever you make a rental car reservation or pick up a car in at the rental counter, you’ll find yourself hit with a flurry questions about optional fees that don’t always have easy answers.
+Whenever you make a rental car reservation or pick up a car at the rental counter, you’ll find yourself hit with a flurry of questions about optional fees that don’t always have easy answers.
 Should you purchase the optional collision insurance?
 Do you want to add an additional driver or a car seat?
 What about a GPS device or satellite radio?

-All these optional car rental fees can all feel a bit overwhelming, and it’s often challenging in the moment to know what you should agree to pay for.
+All these optional car rental fees can all feel a bit overwhelming, and it’s often challenging to know what you should agree to pay for.
 Here’s a look at what these fees do and do not cover, and how to decide which ones you can safely decline when reserving your rental car.